group 18

 What are film festivals and what are their role in film distribution?

-film festival is an organised, extended presentation of films in one or more cinemas or screening venues, usually in a single city or region.
+A film festival is an organised, extended presentation of films in one or more cinemas or screening venues, usually in a single city or region.
 Increasingly, film festivals show some films outdoors usually in a single city or region.
 Depending on the festival's focus it can include international or domestic release.

 What might make a distributor decide to release a film on one particular weekend rathe than another?